ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-realisation/guide.en-ie.md

 Whether it is a hardware failure or accidentally deleting an important file, maintaining frequent backups is extremely important and can save you countless hours of unnecessary work.

 **Learn how to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise)**

+> [!primary]
+> To back up your Bare Metal server using the Veeam Agent for Microsoft Windows, see [this guide](/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-windows-agent).

 ## Requirements